A downloadable directory

 Other people on itch.io have created hundreds of wonderful things about alterhumans.
 I want to help bring them appreciation, and make them easier to find.
 This page is a collection of collections.
 In the collections below, I carefully curate and review each thing I add, with content warnings as needed.
 I also list some collections curated by other people.
 The HTML file download is a copy of what you see on this page.

 This project is a work of love for our communities.
 I curate this web page and my own collections by the means of hours of work by myself and my peers.
-I don't use so-called artificial intelligence to generate any text or images.
-I declare this with Nova's "alterhuman made, not AI generated" icon, shown at right.
-The cover image for this project is derived from Allium House's alterhuman emojis (public domain).Alterhuman Made Not AI-Generated In rows from left to right, the symbols in the cover image are for otherhearted, transspecies, therianthropes, alterhumans, otherkin, furries, transhumans, and plurals.
+I don't use so-called artif-cial int-lligence to g-nerate any text or images.
+To the best of my knowledge, neither do any of the projects in these collections.
+I declare this with Nova's "alterhuman made" icon, shown at right.
+The cover image for this project is derived from Allium House's alterhuman emojis (public domain).Alterhuman Made In rows from left to right, the symbols in the cover image are for otherhearted, transspecies, therianthropes, alterhumans, otherkin, furries, transhumans, and plurals.
 Other derivations of them appear on this page below, together with Page's fictionkin symbol (public domain).

 Enjoy exploring these collections!
 If you want to ask me to add or remove your creations from my collections, or if you have other comments, you can use the forum at the bottom of this page.